-We also challenge our suppliers to work in the same manner with their suppliers, to ensure that they also satisfy the basic requirements.
-By working proactively through these areas and ensuring that the requirements are satisfied and complied with, important steps are taken to develop the operation, reduce risks and strengthen both the supplier's and LKAB's brands.
+We also encourage our suppliers, in turn, to work in a similar manner with their suppliers to ensure that they also comply with our requirements.
+By working proactively in these areas and ensuring that the requirements are met, important steps are taken towards improving our operations.

 Collective agreements and insurance rules

 Everyone who carries out work within LKAB must be provided with basic protection according to labour law.
 The fundamental requirements that apply to suppliers carrying out work within LKAB are that the company must possess and be able to show:

 - Swedish collective agreement or substitute agreement with IF Metall (Mining agreement/ME-Mining agreement depending on operation), Byggnads or corresponding trade union.